Klepac-Ceraj-Lab/Klepac-Ceraj-Lab.github.io/handbook/index.md

 I evaluate research students evenly on both the process of research as well as on the research product (typically a written document).
-There is a rubric[^6] below for each of these to help set clear expectations for evaluation.
+There is a rubric[^gmu] below for each of these to help set clear expectations for evaluation.

 <!-- NOTE: this section (rubrics) has not been formatted... tables need a lot of work
 I split it out into `handbook_rubrics.md`-->